← Back to 史記

 1

-Cao Can, the Marquis of Pingyang, was a native of Pei.
+Cao Shen, the Marquis of Pingyang, was a native of Pei.
 Under the Qin, he served as the assistant jailer in Pei, while Xiao He was the chief clerk.
 Both were among the most prominent officials in the county.

 2